adiabb05-1317/BackendApp_SlidelyAI/README.md

 The following API endpoints are available:

-- `POST /api/ping`: Responds with "pong" when the endpoint is hit.
+- `GET /api/ping`: Responds with "pong" when the endpoint is hit.
 - `POST /api/submit`: Handles the submission of data.
-- `POST /api/read`: Retrieves data from the `db.json` file.
+- `GET /api/read`: Retrieves data from the `db.json` file.

 ## Deployment